Procurement Glossary

 Contract design and wording

-An effective exchange rate clause clearly defines the reference currency, base rate and calculation method.
-Key elements of the contract include:
+An effective exchange rate clause clearly defines the reference currency, base rate, and calculation method.
+Essential components of the contract include:

-- Determination of the reference currency and price source
+- Determination of the reference currency and exchange rate source

-- Regulation of risk allocation between the parties
+- Regulation of risk sharing between the parties

-- Determination of cut-off dates and billing modalities
+- Determination of key dates and billing modalities

 Implementation process